 - 1 pound of greens

-- 1 teaspoon red chili flakes or fresh hot pepper
+- 1 teaspoon red chilli flakes or fresh hot pepper

 - 1 tablespoon red wine vinegar